sohailsomani/soso-state/README.md

 efficient monitoring and updating of any portion of the state tree.
 The original version of this implementation was written in Typescript and is very similar in spirit.
 Alas, that version is in some corporate repository somewhere making lives easier for a select few.
-Indeed, a separate Python version written by yours truly is also currently in some corporate repository somewhere and I am tired of rewriting the damn thing every few years.
+Indeed, a separate Python version also written by yours truly is also currently in some corporate repository somewhere and I am tired of rewriting the damn thing every few years.
 So I am rewriting it for the last time.